 Whether it’s 5 days, 7 days, 30 days, or longer, challenges are highly popular lead magnets especially in the online business space.
 It can be as simple as giving out a checklist of prompts or tips that subscribers can follow each day, or you can make it more elaborate with daily emails, workbooks, video lessons, a giveaway/contest, and a membership/community.

-No need to start from scratch if you use any of our lead magnet templates tailored for a variety of niches!
+No need to start from scratch — just use any of our lead magnet templates tailored for a variety of niches!

 11. eBook or Ultimate Guide

 Another popular lead magnet is an eBook or ultimate guide.
 With this type of in-depth content, you can provide massive value to your subscribers through comprehensive explanations and strong visuals that inform, teach, or entertain them about a topic.